miiichael/social-docs/docs/configuration/settings.rst

 Account disconnection
 ---------------------

-Disconnect is an side-effect operation and should be done by POST method only, some CSRF protection is encouraged (and enforced on Django app).
+Disconnect is a side effect operation and should be done by POST method only;
+some CSRF protection is encouraged (and enforced on Django app).
 Ensure that any call to `/disconnect/<backend>/` or `/disconnect/<backend>/<id>/` is done using POST.